Fighting for you

 I will let you know if you have a claim or not after your free consultation.

 I work entirely on a contingency basis.
 If we don’t win, you don’t pay.

 What does the law say about age discrimination?

-The Age Discrimination in Employment Act of 1967 (ADEA) and the Age Discrimination Act of 1975 is legislation that protects people over the age of 40 from being discriminated against in the workplace because of age.
+The Age Discrimination in Employment Act of 1967 (ADEA) and the Age Discrimination Act of 1975 are pieces of legislation that protects people who are 40 or over from being discriminated against in the workplace because of age.